mdxtoc/qtpi/docs/qtpi_description.md

 We need to be able to read and write stuff: reading to give initial values like how many qbits to create; writing to describe results.
 It's also useful to include some functions to deal with lists and tuples.

-**But**, *but*, but.
-Functions take classical arguments and deliver classical results -- i.e. they have nothing to do with qbits.
-See restrictions above.

-The library is mostly inspired by Miranda and/or Bird & Wadler's "Introduction to Functional Programming".
+The library is mostly inspired by Miranda and Bird & Wadler's "Introduction to Functional Programming".
 Easy to add more (see the file library.ml).

-Note that argument types *'a*, etc., are classical, and *'\*a* allows qbit values.
+Most of these functions deal in classical values only (*'a* rather than *'\*a*).
+But none (except for the absurd case of *abandon*) returns a value of a non-classical type.

 Following the introduction of the *num* type in place of the old *int*, we can have fractional numbers.
 But several of the library functions insist on non-fractional arguments: *bitand*, *drop*, *nth*, *num2bits*, *randbits*, *tabulate*, *take*.
 If this causes a problem, use *floor*, which converts fractions to integers.

-Most of these functions deal in classical values only (*'a* rather than *'\*a*).
-But none (except for the absurd case of *abandon*) returns a value of a non-classical type.

   * *abandon*: *string* &rarr; *'\*a*
 	* stops the program and doesn't return (raises an exception).
-'Returns' a non-classical type, if necessary
+'Returns' a non-classical type, if necessary.
   * *append*: *'a list* &rarr; *'a list* &rarr; *'a list*
   * *concat*: *'a list list* &rarr; *'a list*
   * *const*: *'a* &rarr; *'\*b* &rarr; *'a*
+  * *dagger*: *gate* &rarr; *gate*
   * *drop*: *num* &rarr; *'a list* &rarr; *'a list*
   * *dropwhile*: (*'a* &rarr; *bool*) &rarr; *'a list* &rarr; *'a list*
   * *exists*: (*'*a* &rarr; *bool*) &rarr; *'*a list* &rarr; *bool*